taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Majhee turns to Asoka and lets her stern look soften into a delighted grin below twinkling eyes.

-Majhee: **"I see my wicked granddaughter forgets her duties to the forest *and* to guests."**
+Majhee: **"...and now you forget to introduce your guest?"**

-Min: **"Vovó Majhee, this is Asoka Morei of Green Haven Howes."**
+Min: **"Ah...Vovó, this is Asoka Morei and Iridescence, of Green Haven Howes."**

-Asoka: **"So pleased to finally meet you, Majhee.
-I heard that you know...that you knew...my Vovó..."**
+Asoka: **"So pleased to finally meet you, Majhee."**

 Majhee: **"I see you have a long story to tell.
-But first, we eat!
+But first, let's eat!
 No one can think on an empty stomach."**

 ### Page 10

 Asoka, Iri still tucked into their neck, has been seated next to Min on floor mats in front of a low table piled high with more food than Asoka has seen in weeks.
 On Asoka's other side, Majhee looks over the Central Hearth with a look of deep contentment.
 It's midday, and bright natural light floods the Central Hearth, but the temperature is comfortable.
 Overhead, an enormous SynTh bubble protects the Central Hearth from the harsh sun and poisonous air, like a giant cell membrane.
 The day's cooking crew has just brought out the last of the serving plates, piled high with steaming hot food that makes Asoka's salivation response go wild.
 Asoka's face veil annotates the many strange fishes, vegetables, fruit, and grain laid out in lavish display.

+Asoka: **"Wow..."**

 We see Nicola Cavalcanti carrying out the last trays of [escabeche](https://en.wikipedia.org/wiki/Escabeche) made with [tambaqui](https://en.wikipedia.org/wiki/Tambaqui), and behind her, another elder, [one of the few men with white hair and wrinkles](https://www.theguardian.com/society/2013/jan/29/men-cancer-deaths-greater-women), carries out large bowls full of [kkakdugi](https://en.wikipedia.org/wiki/Kkakdugi).

+Min: **"Nicki!
+The tambaqui are so big!"**

 Nicola throws Min a wink as she passes.

+Nicola: **"Been saving these chonkers for you!"**

 At one end of the Central Hearth is a large stone basin.
 On either side of the spigot coming out of the stone basin, 2 lines of Automata Elders wait their turn to fill large metal bowls with the rapidly flowing and high pressure water from the spigot.
 Each of these Elders have a long, folded piece of beautiful pale blue cloth folded over one shoulder.

+Asoka: **"You have enough good water to grow *fish?*"**

+Min: **"Yeah...it comes from a secret underground river--"**

+Asoka: **"The Rio Hamza!"**

+Min: **"Exactly!
+Except now we call it the Rio Axé...because it gave us the life-force we needed to survive the Burning..."**

 As the last serving bowl is placed on the tables, a hush falls over the Central Hearth.
 Asoka, eager to start eating, looks around in confusion, then hesitantly starts to reach for a bowl of rice.
 Min slaps down Asoka's hand.